pharmbio/robotlab/README.md

 # robot-imager

 Control of the PreciseFlex (PF) robotarm and the MolDev ImageXpress (IMX) microscope.
+A Liconic fridge (STR240) and a Barcode scanner (from Honeywell) are also part of the system.

-A scheduler repeatedly talks to the PF and the IMX to keep them busy.
+A scheduler program repeatedly talks to the PF and the IMX to keep them busy.

 A human operator can add entries to the scheduler.

-A slightly outdated overview:
+An overview:

 <img src="images/overview.svg"/>